divyanbavan/bioRxiv_digest/README.md

 To get the digest running, setup the following secrets by clicking "New repository secret":

-- SMTP_USER: the email you set SMTP with
+- SMTP_USER: the email you set SMTP with (also the email you will receive the digest to)
 - SMTP_PASSWORD: the app password Google gave to use SMTP
 - GEMINI_API_KEY: the API key from Google AI Studio